rancher/rancher-docs/versioned_docs/version-2.9/getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md

 ### Load Balancer Requirements

-If you choose to use a load balancer, we recommend that the load balancer be HTTP/2 compatible.
-Rancher falls back to HTTP/1.1 when HTTP/2 is not available.
+If you use a load balancer, it should be be HTTP/2 compatible.

+Rancher Prime customers must use an HTTP/2 compatible load balancer to receive help from SUSE Support.

+When HTTP/2 is not available, Rancher falls back to HTTP/1.1.
 However, since HTTP/2 offers improved web application performance, using HTTP/1.1 can create performance issues.

-Customers using Rancher Prime must use an HTTP/2 compatible load balancer to receive help from SUSE Support.

 ## Dockershim Support